8 Reasons To Keep Your Personal Life Private

 1. Protection from Identity Theft

-One of the most important reasons to keep your personal information private is to protect yourself from identity theft.
+Protecting yourself from identity theft is one of the most important reasons to keep your personal information private.

 Keeping yourself private provides you with some sort of security.

-When you’re intentional about the information you share with people, it reduces the risk of you being exposed to both physical and digital threats.
+When you’re intentional about the information you share with people, you reduce the risk of exposure to physical and digital threats.

 Sharing sensitive details such as your full name, birth date, address, or financial information online can make you a target for cybercriminals.

-By keeping this information private, you reduce the risk of someone using your data to commit fraud or steal your identity.
+Keeping this information private reduces the risk of someone using your data to commit fraud or steal your identity.

-For instance, if you do not post your vacation plans or location on social media then you’re at a low risk of being burgled by people who may be monitoring your social media presence.
+For instance, if you do not post your vacation plans or location on social media, you’re at a low risk of being burgled by people monitoring your social media presence.

 Living a low-key life doesn’t mean you can’t share certain information about yourself.